markabrahams/node-net-snmp/README.md

  * `disableAuthorization` - disables local authorization for all community-based notifications received and for those user-based notifications received with no message authentication or privacy (noAuthNoPriv) - defaults to false
+ * `accessControlModelType` - specifies which access control model to use.
+Defaults to `snmp.AccessControlModelType.None`, but can be set to `snmp.AccessControlModelType.Simple` for further access control capabilities.
+See the `Authorization` class description for more information.
  * `engineID` - the engineID used for SNMPv3 communications, given as a hex string - defaults to a system-generated engineID containing elements of random
  * `transport` - the transport family to use - defaults to `udp4`